Proprietors of Boston Goods & Curiosities

 Polly Becker, Jo Ann Blatner, Alberta Chu, Austin Cox, Kent Dayton, Robyn Duffy, Howard Elkus, John Goll, Adam Grant, Pier Gustafson, Luke Hatfield, Chris Himmel, Kevin Hoskins, Lisa Hughes, Julia Jensen, Marni Katz, Kristen Keefe, Jackie Lake, Barry Lustig, Kimber Lynch, Alexandra Metral, Honah Lee Milne, Paul Niski, Joey Petrillo, Philip Saul, Katie Scallon, John Schachter, Britton Stipetic, Michael Tavilla, Doug Weathersby, David Wisholek

-Our shoppe, 1630, draws its name from Boston’s nearly 400-year history.
-A step inside presents New England traditions wrought with a contemporary twist.
-We bring together unique, well-designed products, curated vintage goods, and the best of local makers–all in a pop-up shoppe in historic Faneuil Hall that’s unlike anything else in Boston.
+Our name, 1630, draws from Boston’s nearly 400-year history.
+We present New England traditions wrought with a contemporary twist.
+We bring together unique, well-designed products, curated vintage goods, and the best of local makers–online or conveniently located in the Nine Zero hotel.
+It's unlike anything else in Boston.

 The 1630 collection combines Boston’s historic spirit with a smart and simple design sensibility.
 Our products–which showcase the history, intellect, pastimes, and local lore of New England’s cultural capital–include apparel, paper goods, and new items introduced each week.
 Share your love for the Hub of the Universe or find the perfect gift for Bostonians old and new.